Cowes Week yacht crash was 'rabbits in headlights' moment

 He said the yacht, which had been travelling at about seven knots, "suddenly stopped", possibly due to a change of wind.

 "By that stage our expectation that we would have been 200 metres further on, therefore out of the danger zone, had not occurred.
 Really, it was almost like rabbits in headlights.
 At that stage it was too late," Mr Shrives said.

 He said the crew had expected the tanker to turn starboard as it made its way to Fawley oil refinery.

 The court previously heard a motor vessel, the Joy C, had suffered engine failure to the tanker's starboard, forcing the Hanne Knutsen to change its course.

-Mr Shrives said: "We were trying to avoid the patrol boat and the motor boat, and there was sort of surprise that the Hanne Knutsen had continued on her track because she had indicated she was going to starboard."'Carnage on board'
+Mr Shrives said: "We were trying to avoid the patrol boat and the motor boat, and there was sort of surprise that the Hanne Knutsen had continued on her track because she had indicated she was going to starboard."

 Simon Lusty, marine officer on the pilot boat Spitfire, which was assisting the Hanne Knutsen, said: "I told the skipper at the helm that he needed to start his engines and clear the area, there's a tanker coming down.

 "It hadn't occurred to me that it would have carried on that track, having spoken to it.